Get UPdate

 • Status Reporting: Monitoring and tracking progress and performance by generating reports and other documentation.

-Project managers learn and receive certification from the Project Management Institute (PMI), which has certified standards in the Project Management Book of Knowledge (PMBOK).
+Project Management Book of Knowledge (PMBOK).
 The Project Management Professional certification (PMP) is standard for project managers, but the PMI offers more specialized training choices such as the program management professional (PgMP) and Portfolio Management Professional (PfMP).
 Armed with their knowledge and skills, project managers rely on project management software to execute all of the tasks necessary for a successful project..

 How to Become a Project Manager?